Omnia-97/Muslim_app_flutter/README.md

 - 📻 **Spiritual Radio**: Listen to Quranic recitations via the integrated radio feature.
 - 📦 **State Management**: Utilizes Provider for efficient state management.
 - 🔒 **Data Persistence**: Utilizes shared preferences and local file reading for seamless user experience.
-- 🌍 **Localization**: Available in Arabic and English for wider accessibility.
 - 🌓 **Dark and Light Mode**: Choose between light and dark themes according to your preference.

 ## Technologies: